-Husk Gallery is delighted to announce its upcoming gallery publication in December 2021.
+Husk Gallery is delighted to present its new gallery publication release.

 The first monograph of Belgian artist Peter Depelchin (b.
 1985, Ostend, Belgium) is a theatre scene staging his characteristic universal artistic language.
 Reflecting the artist's mastery of a variety of media, including printmaking, video, and sculpture, this book mainly focuses on drawing, the core of Depelchin's artistic practice.
 Signature pieces meticulously drawn in ink on silk papers and large allegorical pencil drawings, fruit of a more instinctive approach, feature side by side in this anthology of Depelchin's work between 2014 and 2021.